 Resources for Practitioners

-The ITS Peer-to-Peer Program (P2P) provides short-term technical assistance to agencies facing ITS planning, procurement, deployment, and operational challenges.
-P2P is an important tool for transferring ITS knowledge, resources, and experiences among public agencies and throughout the transportation industry.
+The ITS PCB Peer Exchange Program provides short-term technical assistance to agencies facing ITS planning, procurement, deployment, and operational challenges.
+An ITS PCB Peer Exchange is an important tool for transferring ITS knowledge, resources, and experiences among public agencies and throughout the transportation industry.

-A broad range of organizations are eligible for P2P assistance:
+A broad range of organizations are eligible for ITS PCB Peer Exchange assistance:

 - Transit agencies